cosmos-for/colottery/contracts/lottery/README.md

 4. Period：
    There are three types of Lottery periods: Day (DAY), Month (MONTH), and Year (YEAR).
 Additional periods like Hour (HOUR) and Week (WEEK) can be added if required.

+4. Period：
+   There are five types of Lottery periods: Hour, Day, Week, Month, and Year

 5. Eligibility:
+    - Hour Lottery: Open to all participants
     - DAY Lottery: Open to all participants
+    - Week Lottery: Open to all participants
     - MONTH Lottery: Participants must have participated in 15 previous DAY Lotteries.
     - YEAR Lottery: Participants must have participated in 10 previous MONTH Lotteries or 200 previous DAY Lotteries.

 ## Use Cases